Linesmerrill/wildBlue/README.md

 1. Every pilot and co-pilot have a different nickname, i.e. only one nickname belongs to a single person
 1. The plane name and pilot cannot have the same first character
+1. The plane name and co-pilot cannot have the same first character